Alleged rape of 12-year-old Jewish girl sparks antisemitism outcry in France - KESQ

 By Niamh Kennedy, Emmanuel Miculita and Saskya Vandoorne, CNN

-(CNN) — Allegations that three boys gang-raped a 12-year-old Jewish girl in northern France have triggered an outcry over surging antisemitism in the country, a key issue in the looming French parliamentary elections this month.
+(CNN) — The alleged gang-rape of a 12-year-old Jewish girl in northern France has triggered an outcry over surging antisemitism in the country, a key issue in the looming French parliamentary elections this month.

 Politicians from all sides have weighed in on the alleged attack, with French President Emmanual Macron condemning a “scourge of antisemitism” that he said is festering in French schools, and far-right leaders placing blame on the left for failing to take anti-semitism seriously enough.

-Note: Correction: This story has been updated to correct the number of boys under investigation for alleged gang-rape.